STACKIT

 2.4 Excluded events

-Excluded events denote in particular those periods of time in which contractually agreed availability of STACKIT Cloud Services could not be guaranteed (“Excluded events“).due to the following listed downtime and malfunctions.
-Excluded events are not downtime.
+Excluded events denote in particular those periods of time in which contractually agreed availability of STACKIT Cloud Services could not be provided (“excluded events“) due to the following downtime and malfunctions.
+Excluded events do not count as downtime.
 Excluded events include in particular:

 2.5 Supported software versions